kragen/derctuo/6-trit-variac.md

 terminals; a second winding with three terminals whose two segments are 7 and 14 volts gives you all voltages from 1 to 24 volts AC; a third winding of 49 and 98 volts gives you all voltages from 1 to 171 VAC.
-That's 9 terminals; a fourth center-tapped winding, with 343 and 686 volts in its segments, bringing us to 12 terminals as before, might then bring us from 1 to 1200 volts AC in one-volt steps.
+That’s 9 terminals; a fourth center-tapped winding, with 343 and 686 volts in its segments, bringing us to 12 terminals as before, might then bring us from 1 to 1200 volts AC in one-volt steps.
 Or we could use a fourth 343-volt winding with no center-tap and get up to